Pediatric Behaviors Part 1: Identifying Behaviors

 Sandra Brown

 Dr. Sandra Brown is an assistant professor in the occupational therapy department at Jacksonville University in Jacksonville, Florida.
-Dr. Brown has been an occupational therapist for more than 25 years.
-She specializes in pediatrics; however, she has worked in a variety of settings, including home-based schools, residential…
+She has been an occupational therapist for more than 25 years.
+Although she specializes in pediatrics, she has worked in a variety of settings, including home-based schools, residential…

 Chapters & learning objectives